rydurham/Sentinel/readme.md

 ### Advanced Usage
 This package is intended for simple applications, but it is possible to integrate it into a large application on a deeper level:
 * Turn off the default routes (via the config) and manually specify routes that make more sense for your application
-* Create a new User model that extends the default Sentinel User Model
+* Create a new User model that extends the default Sentinel User Model ```Sentinel\Models\User```.
+Be sure to publish the Sentinel and Sentry config files (using the ```sentinel:publish``` command) and change the User Model setting in the Sentry config file to point to your new user model.
 * Inject the ```SentryUserRepository``` and/or the ```SentryGroupRepository``` classes into your controllers to have direct access to user and group manipulation.
 You may also consider creating custom repositories that extend the repositories that come with Sentinel.

-It is not advisable to extend the Sentinel Controller classes; you will be better off creating your own controllers from scratch.
+It is not advisable to extend the Sentinel Controller classes; you will be better off in the long run creating your own controllers from scratch.

 ### Documentation & Questions
 Check the [Wiki](https://github.com/rydurham/Sentinel/wiki) for more information about the package: